chrisekelley/kiwi-webapp/README.md

 Unfortunately these bower linked elements don't get built when deploying to cordova ('cordova run android') so it is necessary to wipe the bower-components dir and 'bower install' to get ehe elements to your app.

+## Backbone

+Backbone.js and Marrionette.js are used to provide route and view management.

 ### Resources